BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 about: To create a set of Keycloak Realms.
 title: ''
 labels: keycloak-realm, pending
-assignees: caggles, ShellyXueHan
+assignees: caggles, ShellyXueHan, patricksimonian

 ---

 ## Step 0
 **Are you the product owner or project admin/team lead?**
 If not, you will need to ask one of those two people to make this request for you.
 We can't process realm requests except from individuals in these roles.

 **Does the Admin User have an IDIR account?**
 We use IDIR authentication for Realm Admin Users, so make sure there's a *valid IDIR* for the assigned realm admin.